MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/unit-tests-introduction.md

 ![](./media/CodeCoverageSrcFolder.png)

-In the scope of file, you can look at source code. `Coverage` utils would mark row background to red if a code were not executed during running of unit tests.
+In the scope of file, you can look at source code. `Coverage` utils would mark row background to red if a code weren't executed during running of unit tests.

 ![](./media/CodeCoverageVisualSrc.png)